amnolan/react_node_app/README.md

     npm start

-Generate a front end application in react:
+Generate a front end application in react (note: you don't have to do this because it has already been created, notice the client folder):

     npx create-react-app client